8 out of 10 small to medium businesses use social media marketing in order to drive the growth of their business.

 If you can keep people up to date with what’s going on in your niche/industry and you can do it consistently, people will regularly check out your social media profiles.

 Just posting content is not enough, however.
-You need to get people to engage with it.
+You need an engagement strategy to get people to engage with it.

 You can get people to engage with your content by asking them a question related to what has been posted (more on that later).